SanDiegoDude/fal-kontext-ui/README.md

 - Ensures all output images are saved locally if the 'Save output image' box is checked
 - Save output images to the `output/YYYYMMDD/` directory, with filenames based on the image hash from the API response.
 - Optionally, save the input image alongside the output image by enabling the 'Save Input Image with output' setting.
 The input image will be saved in the same directory, with `_input` appended to the filename, and will be converted to match the output filetype (e.g., JPEG or PNG).
+- Choose the output aspect ratio with a dropdown (default: Match input image, or select from preset ratios like 16:9, 4:3, etc.)
+- Output images are displayed in a grid (gallery) when generating multiple images (batch size > 1)
+- The seed input updates to the actual seed used after each run, unless 'Lock Seed' is checked (in which case it stays fixed)
+- Video-to-image extraction (extract first frame) is available in the left column for easy access

 ## Installation